michelle-miller/michelle-miller.github.io/user-help.md

 Write content that can be consumed by LLMs as part of a retrieval-augmented generation (RAG) pattern to return factual answers.

-I optimized the documentation for retrieval by the IBM watsonx.ai LLM-based search app and regularly reviewed search results and user feedback to improve how the help content performs.
+I optimized the documentation for retrieval by the IBM watsonx.ai LLM-based search app and regularly reviewed search results and user feedback to improve the retrievability and succinctness of the help content.

 ### Try it out